-The Björn Borg trademark was registered in the late 1980s and established in the Swedish fashion market in the first half of the 1990s.
-Since then operations have grown strongly, including through new product areas and geographical markets.
+The Björn Borg trademark was registered in the late 1980s and established in the Swedish apparel market in the first half of the 1990s.
+Since then, operations have grown strongly, including through new product areas and geographical markets.

-Today the brand has a distinctive identity and strong position in established markets in its dominant product area, underwear, while newer markets are in a start-up stage.
-In its business plan, Björn Borg has an explicit goal to be a leader in sports fashion and has therefore decided to focus on design and production of sports apparel.
+Today the brand has a distinctive identity and strong position in established markets in its dominant product area, underwear, while newer markets are in a startup stage.
+In our business plan, Björn Borg has explicitly set as a goal to be a leader in sports fashion and has therefore decided to focus more on the design and production of sports apparel.

 With five product areas and sales in around 20 markets – mature as well as new and with different conditions and preferences – consistent, long-term branding is essential.

-PR activities and events are an important component in the mix of channels used in Björn Borg’s integrated campaigns.
-Background material and guidelines are produced centrally as part of the marketing packages distributors have access to, while detailed planning and implementation are left to each market.
+Background material and guidelines are produced centrally as part of the marketing packages that markets and distributors have access to, while detailed planning and implementation are left to each market and channel.

 Through the web shop at bjornborg.com, Björn Borg products are sold practically around the world.
 The website is also a key channel for international branding and to communicate with target groups.

-The Björn Borg stores fill an important role as a marketing channel and to display the brand and current campaigns.
-During the year a new retail concept was launched to better showcase the products, distinguish the brand and attract customers.
+The Björn Borg stores fill an important role as a marketing channel and for exposure the brand and current campaigns.

 During the year, Björn Borg continued to position itself in sports apparel through a number of activities, campaigns and events.
 In light of the pandemic, the majority of the activities were virtual.
 The benefits of exercise were underscored in all activities during the year.